Stallapane/Mini-Projects/README.md

 # Mini-Projects
-The Repository contains fun mini projects
+The Repository contains fun mini projects, i developed as a part of my portfolio